Reichsforschungsrat

-The Reichsforschungsrat was created in Germany in 1936 under the Education Ministry for the purpose of centralized planning of all basic and applied research, with the exception of aeronautical research.
-It was reorganized in 1942 and placed under the Ministry of Armaments.
+The Reichsforschungsrat ("Imperial Research Council") was created in Germany in 1936 under the Education Ministry for the purpose of centralized planning of all basic and applied research, with the exception of aeronautical research.
+It was reorganized in 1942 and placed under the Ministry of Armaments and War Production.

 Creation

 On the initiative of Erich Schumann, the Reichsforschungsrat (RFR, Reich Research Council) was inaugurated on 16 March 1937 by Reich Minister Bernhard Rust of the Reichserziehungsministerium (REM, Reich Education Ministry).
 The RFR was set up to centralize planning for all basic and applied research in Germany, with the exception of aeronautical research, which was under the supervision of Reich Marshal Hermann Göring.
 General Karl Heinrich Emil Becker, head of the Heereswaffenamt (HWA, Army Ordnance Office) and dean and professor in the faculty of defense technology at the Technische Hochschule Berlin, was its president (1937 to 1940).
-After Becker’s death in 1940, Rust took over as president of the RFR.
+After Becker's death in 1940, Rust took over as president of the RFR.
 The vice-president was O. Wacker of the REM.
 In actuality, the direction of the RFR was carried out by Rudolf Mentzel, the president of the Deutsche Forschungs-Gemeinschaft (DFG, German Scientific Research Association), which, as of 1937, was the new name of the Notgemeinschaft der Deutschen Wissenschaft (NG, Emergency Association of German Science).
 Support for research was decided by the heads of 13 special sections of the RFR (Fachspartenleiter).

 Other members of the Council included: